kexiZeroing/kexiZeroing.github.io/src/blog/work-project-notes-chinese.md

 3. If you want to further optimize the code produced by TSC, use `babel-loader` with `ts-loader`.
 We need to compile a `.ts` file using `ts-loader` first and then using `babel-loader`.
 4. `ts-loader` does not write any file to disk.
 It compiles TypeScript files and passes the resulting JavaScript to webpack, which happens in memory.

 TypeScript doesn't understand `.vue` files - they aren't actually Typescript modules.
 So it will throw an error when you try to import `Foo.vue`.
 The solution is `shims-vue.d.ts` in `src` directory.
 The filename does not seem to be important, as long as it ends with `.d.ts`.
 TypeScript looks for `.d.ts` files in the same places it looks for your regular `.ts` files.
-It basically means, "every time you import a module with the name `*.vue`, then treat it as if it had these contents, and the type of `Foo` will be Vue."
+It basically means, "Any time you import a `.vue` file, treat its default export as a Vue component (i.e., an instance of Vue)."

 ```ts
 // shims-vue.d.ts